-Detailed notes of meetings which form part of the formal capability procedure should always be kept.
+Detailed notes of meetings which form part of the formal capability procedure or probation process should always be kept.
 Generally, note takers will create a typed note of a meeting.
 This does not need to be verbatim; it should however detail the issues raised, discussion points, answers to questions and any actions agreed where appropriate.